apt-get update

 2. Configure database for phpmyadmin with dbconfig-common? – answer ‘NO’.

 And that’s it.
-You have sucessfully installed a full LAMP stack with Mariadb and phpMyadmin.
+You have successfully installed a full LAMP stack with Mariadb and phpMyadmin.
 Now you can visit http://yourdomain.tld/phpmyadmin/ and login using ‘root‘ as username and the previously set root password.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert linux admins to install this for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install this for you.
 They are available 24×7 and will take care of your request immediately.
+For updates, you can refer to How to Install LAMP (Linux, Apache, MySQL, PHP) on Debian 9.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.